Call toll free number or chat online. Our local experts are happy to talk to you.

 The Big Island is exactly that – big!
 It can be overwhelming to work out what areas to visit together and how much time everything is going to take to see.
 With so many choices, you will need a plan!

-Below, we have divided the island into 4 driving trips that range from half day to full day.
+Below, we have divided the island into 4 areas to explore that range from half day to full day.
 These provide a logical way to explore all of the best things to see and do all over the island.
-It’s strongly suggested to read the descriptions of how to enjoy each section.

 The Big Island’s most famous and popular place to visit is Volcanoes National Park.